raunakbh92/InstallInstructions/runUsingTrainedPolicy.md

 cd ~/nsgim_env
 git pull

-# Create the directories where the policies will be kept
+# If you have not already, create the directories where the policies will be kept
+# If you already have these directories setup and random_model_name as the experiment name already setup
+# please navigate a few steps ahead to the instructions for creating a directory called media
 mkdir data/
 mkdir data/experiments